stevearc/overseer.nvim/doc/tutorials.md

 ![Screenshot from 2022-09-04 12-40-04](https://user-images.githubusercontent.com/506791/188330767-d680d200-0938-48d1-86ab-8e993745551d.png)

 Try changing your script to have an error, then restart the task.
-The output should be updated, and you should see inline diagnostics for the error (see `:help vim.diagnostics`).
+The output should be updated, and you should see inline diagnostics for the error (see `:help vim.diagnostic`).

 ![Screenshot from 2022-09-04 12-41-51](https://user-images.githubusercontent.com/506791/188330827-d54af448-aedb-4652-a5f2-8d3d94e1cb31.png)